-Watercare's Central Interceptor project aims to leave a positive legacy in the area where it operates, that lasts well past the construction stage.
-An example of this is Te Whare Manaaki (The Laundry), a social enterprise started in 2021 at the Mangere site.

-The Central Interceptor team in collaboration with the local Māori hapū (community) started an on-site laundry service for PPE, the personal protective equipment used on site.
-The business is managed by Te Ahiwaru iwi of the local Makaurau Marae, (an extended family group from a common ancestor) and includes the collection of the PPE from the various sites, washing, mending, updating of the inventory and delivery.
-The service guarantees the washing of 120-260 sets of overalls from different sites.
+We believe that our worksites need to leave a positive legacy on the area where we operate, that lasts well past the construction stage.
+An example of this is "The Laundry", a social enterprise started in 2021 at the Māngere site of the Central Interceptor worksite in New Zealand.
+Our project JV, in collaboration with the local Mana Whenua hapū community (guardians of the Earth), started an onsite laundry service for the PPE, the personal protective equipment used on site.
+The business is managed by the Te Ahi Waru, the local tribe also known as hapū, with activities that include collection of the PPE from the various sites on the worksite, washing, mending, updating of the inventory and delivery.
+The service guarantees the washing of 120-260 sets of overalls from seven different sites.

-The capital costs including washing machines, dryers, building facilities and a van were paid by the project, which also offered support through consultancy on business management, with the intention of transferring the entire business to the community at the end of the project so that they may continue it as an independent business.
+The machinery in the laundry room was purchased by the project JV, which also offered support through consultancy on business management, with the intention of transferring the entire business to the community at the end of the project so that they may continue it as an independent business.
+In addition, the project represents an opportunity for unemployed youths, who can gain experience and therefore integrate more easily into the work world thereafter.

-The service also guarantees considerable benefits for the health and safety of worksite personnel and their families, thanks to separating the washing of the PPE and thereby reducing the risk of hazardous substances contaminating household washing machines.
+The service also generates considerable benefits for the health and safety of worksite personnel and their families, thanks to the possibility of separating the washing of the PPE and therefore reducing the risk of hazardous substances contaminating household washing machines.

-Value Key financial figures
+Palue Rey financial figures